Expanded child tax credit to reach 1.4 million Washington children, Rep. DelBene says

 On Monday — dubbed by the White House as Child Tax Credit Awareness Day — U.S. Rep. Suzan DelBene, D-Medina, promoted the expanded policy at a news conference in Seattle held at El Centro de la Raza.

+Joined by a handful of parents and community advocates, DelBene, who pushed for the policy before it was included in the federal aid package, touted how many more families could benefit from the expansion.

-“The child tax credit is the largest federal investment that we make in our children,” said DelBene, who pushed for the policy before it was included in the federal aid package.
+“The child tax credit is the largest federal investment that we make in our children,” she said.
 “But until the American Rescue Plan, it left behind one third of all kids and families who earn too little to earn the full benefit.”

+“Many families aren’t aware that the benefit is coming,” DelBene added later.
+“So we need to change that.”

 Nearly 90% of children are in households that are slated to begin receiving money without needing to take further action, according to a White House news release.